When you’ve been laid off, it’s normal to feel a range of emotions. You may feel scared, anxious, and even a little lost.

 Start by filing unemployment benefits as soon as possible.

 First, you’ll need to have worked for your employer for at least a year.
-If you’ve been with your company for less than a year, you may still be eligible for unemployment benefits, but it will likely be reduced.
+If you’ve been with your company for less than a year, you may still be eligible for unemployment benefits, but they will likely be reduced.

 Finally, you must be able to prove that you were laid off through no fault of your own.
 If you were fired for cause, such as misconduct or poor performance, you will likely not be eligible for unemployment benefits.